 Clinical studies of elderly people with sleep disturbances suggest that acupressure enhances sleep quality and decreases awakenings during the night.
 An acupressure practitioner works with the same points used in acupuncture, but stimulates these healing sites with finger pressure, rather than inserting fine needles.
-Clinical studies support the use of auricular (ear) acupressure for improving sleep quality in elderly patients and possibly in healthy adults of all ages.
+Clinical studies support the use of auricular (ear) acupressure for improving sleep quality in elderly people and possibly in healthy adults of all ages.
 A small clinical study also found that acupressure may help with sleep apnea.

-No well-designed studies have evaluated the effect of chiropractic care on individuals with insomnia, but chiropractors report that spinal manipulation may improve symptoms of the condition in some individuals.
+Chiropractors report that spinal manipulation may improve symptoms of the condition in some individuals.
 In these cases, spinal manipulation may have a relaxing effect on the nervous system.

 Massage and Aromatherapy

 Massage has long been known to enhance relaxation and improve sleep patterns.
-While massage alone is an effective method for relaxation, studies suggest that massage with essential oils (called aromatherapy), particularly lavender (Lavandula angustifolia), may result in improved sleep quality, more stable mood, increased mental capacity, and reduced anxiety.
+While massage alone is an effective method for relaxation, studies suggest that massage with essential oils (called aromatherapy), particularly lavender ( Lavandula angustifolia ), may result in improved sleep quality, more stable mood, increased mental capacity, and reduced anxiety.
 Clinical studies have found participants who received massage with lavender felt less anxious and more positive than participants who received massage alone.

 A variety of behavioral techniques have proved helpful in treating insomnia.
 These methods, with the guidance of a sleep specialist or a sleep specialty team, are singly used to treat insomnia, but they may also be combined with other treatment methods including:

 - Sleep Diary.
-Keeping a daily/nightly record of sleep habits (including the amount of sleep, how long it takes to fall asleep, the quality of sleep, the number of awakenings throughout the night, any disruption of daytime behaviors, attempted treatments and how well they worked, mood, and stress level) can help a person understand and consequently overcome their insomnia.
+Keeping a daily/nightly record of sleep habits (including the amount of sleep, how long it takes to fall asleep, the quality of sleep, the number of awakenings throughout the night, any disruption of daytime behaviors, attempted treatments and how well they worked, mood, and stress level) can help a person understand and consequently overcome insomnia.

 - Stimulus Control Techniques.
 This approach involves learning to use the bedroom only for sleep and sexual activity.
-Individuals using this technique learn to go to bed only when they are tired and leave the bedroom when they’re not sleeping.
+Individuals using this technique learn to go to bed only when they are tired and leave the bedroom when they are not sleeping.
 They wake up at the same time every day, including weekends and vacations, regardless of the amount of sleep they had.

 - Sleep Restriction.
 This method improves sleep "efficiency" by attempting to spend at least 85% of time in bed asleep.
-The time spent in bed is decreased each week by 15 - 20 minutes until the 85% goal is achieved.
+The time spent in bed is decreased each week by 15 to 20 minutes until the 85% goal is achieved.
 Once accomplished, the amount of time in bed is increased again on a weekly basis.

 - Relaxation Training Techniques.
-Progressive relaxation, meditation, yoga, guided imagery, hypnosis, mindfullness-based stress reduction, or biofeedback can break the vicious cycle of sleeplessness by decreasing feelings of anxiety about not being asleep.
+Progressive relaxation, meditation, yoga, guided imagery, hypnosis, mindfulness-based stress reduction, or biofeedback can break the vicious cycle of sleeplessness by decreasing feelings of anxiety about not being asleep.
 Studies indicate that these therapies significantly reduce the amount of time it takes to fall asleep, increase total sleep time, and decrease the number of nightly awakenings.